Léon Rom

-Léon Auguste Théophile Rom (1859–1924) was a Belgian soldier and colonial official who became prominent in the administration of the Congo Free State during the late 19th century.
+Léon Auguste Théophile Rom (2 April 1859 – 30 January 1924) was a Belgian military officer and colonial administrator.
+His role in atrocities in the Congo Free State has led some to speculate that Rom served as an inspiration for the character of Kurtz in Joseph Conrad's 1899 novella Heart of Darkness.

-Career
+Life

-Léon Rom was born to a poor family in Mons, Belgium, in 1859 and entered the Belgian Army at the age of 16.
-He subsequently worked as a customs official before leaving Belgium for the new Congo Free State in 1886 as one of the few hundred whites working in the colony's administration.
+Léon Auguste Théophile Rom was born on 2 April 1859 to a poor family in Mons, Belgium, and joined the Belgian Army at the age of 16.
+He subsequently worked as a customs officer before leaving Belgium for the Congo Free State in 1886 as one of the few hundred whites working in the colony's administration.

-Receiving a series of rapid promotions, Rom commanded the station at Stanley Falls (now Boyoma Falls) and was eventually promoted District Commissioner of Matadi.
+Receiving a series of rapid promotions, Rom commanded the station at Stanley Falls and was eventually promoted District Commissioner of Matadi.
 He later transferred to the colonial military, the Force Publique, where he served as a captain.
 He was praised for his conduct during the Congo Arab War (1892–94) in which he personally negotiated the surrender of an Arab stronghold.
 After retiring from the Force Publique, he worked as an official for the Compagnie du Kasai in central Congo.

-Rom became most famous for the alleged brutality of his administration in the Stanley Falls area.
-According to contemporary reports from white missionaries, Rom had used the severed heads of 21 Congolese to decorate the flower beds of his house at Stanley Falls.
+Rom became most infamous for his role in atrocities in the Congo Free State in the Stanley Falls area.
+According to contemporary reports from the travel-writer and journalist Edward James Glave written on February 21st 1895, Rom had used the severed heads of 21 Congolese, who resisted having their family members stolen, to decorate the flower beds of his house at Stanley Falls.
 He is also said to have kept a gallows permanently in place at his station.
-As the literary scholar Peter Edgerly Firchow argued, however, displaying severed heads was not unusual in contemporary Central African society:

 Still working for the Compagnie du Kasai, Rom died in Brussels in 1924.